udayreddytetali/sgpacalculator/README.md

-# CGPA Calculator
+# SGPA Calculator

 ## Description
-The CGPA Calculator is a web application designed to help students easily calculate their Cumulative Grade Point Average (CGPA).
-Users can input their grades for multiple subjects, and the application provides a clear breakdown of how their CGPA is calculated.
+The SGPA Calculator is a web application designed to help students easily calculate their Semester Grade Point Average (SGPA).
+Users can input their grades for multiple subjects in a semester, and the application provides a clear breakdown of how their SGPA is calculated.

 ## Features
-- Input the number of subjects and their corresponding grades.
+- Input the number of subjects and their corresponding grades for the semester.
-- Calculate CGPA based on a predefined grading system.
+- Calculate SGPA based on a predefined grading system.
 - View results and detailed calculation steps.
 - Access links for results and a grades chart.
 - About section detailing the purpose of the website and acknowledgments.